-After that great train ride on the Potomac Eagle Scenic Railroad, Chris Parker and my next destination would be the Horseshoe Curve National Historical Landmark just west of Altoona, PA.
+After that great train ride on the Potomac Eagle Scenic Railroad, Chris Parker's and my next destination would be the Horseshoe Curve National Historical Landmark just west of Altoona, Pennsylvania.
 We went north on WV 28 back towards Cumberland.
-As we neared that town, we crossed the C&O Canal then found a place to park to get a picture.
+As we neared that town, we crossed the C&O Canal and found a place to park to get a picture.

 The C&O Canal.
-Back on the move our next stop was less that a mile north at the CSX Cumberland Locomotive Maintenance Facility.
-We shot all the pictures through the fence as we don't ever trespass.
+Back on the move our next stop was less than a mile north at the CSX Cumberland Locomotive Maintenance Facility.
+All our photographs were taken through the fence as we never trespass.

 CSX 6423.